SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 no-no - (noun) something that is thought to be unsuitable or unacceptable:

-against - (preposition) disagreeing with a plan or activity:

 comment - (noun) something that you say or write that expresses your opinion:

-oppose - (verb) to disagree with something or someone, often by speaking or fighting against it, him, or her:

 compete - (verb) to try to be more successful than someone or something else: